Arte Moreno

 Arturo "Arte" Moreno (born August 14, 1946) is an American businessman.
 On May 15, 2003, he became the first Mexican-American to own a major sports team in the United States when he purchased the Anaheim Angels baseball team from the Walt Disney Company.

 In August 2022, he announced that he would explore a possible sale of the franchise, but in January 2023, he decided not to sell the team.
+In 2026, Moreno announced that he has agreed to sell the team to sports team owner Stan Kroenke.

 Early life and education

-Moreno was born and raised to a Mexican American family in Tucson, Arizona, the oldest of 11 children of Maria and Arturo Moreno, who immigrated from Mexico.
-His father ran a small print shop; his grandfather owned Tucson's first Spanish-language newspaper.
-In 1965, Moreno graduated from high school and in 1966, he was drafted into the United States Army and fought in the Vietnam War.
+Moreno was born into a Mexican American family and raised in Tucson, Arizona, the oldest of 11 children of Maria and Arturo Moreno, who immigrated from Mexico.
+His father ran a small print shop; his grandfather owned El Tucsonense, Tucson's first Spanish-language newspaper.
+In 1965, Moreno graduated from high school and in 1966, he was drafted into the United States Army and served in the Vietnam War.
 After returning to civilian life in 1968, he enrolled at the University of Arizona where he graduated in 1973 with a degree in marketing.